 How does VoIP work?

-VoIP allows you to place telephone calls you would normally make on a phone line over the internet.
-You will need a good, reliable internet connection and VoIP-enabled telephone handsets.
+VoIP allows you to place the calls you would normally make over a traditional phone line over the internet instead.
+To do so, you will need a reliable internet connection and VoIP-enabled telephone handsets.

 The handset or headset converts your voice into digital signals which can be transferred across the internet.

-You will also need a business VoIP/IP telephony provider.
-They should be able to set your business VoIP system up for you.
+You will also need a VoIP/IP telephony provider to set your business VoIP system up for you.
 This usually involves a one-off set up charge, then a monthly charge for your business VoIP number.

-If you decide to use business VoIP, you can still call normal telephones.
-And people using normal telephones can call you.
+If you decide to use business VoIP, you can still call normal phone numbers.
+And people using normal mobile or landlines can call you.
 You get a standard telephone number, just like everyone else.

 Why use VoIP?